Integration Order Replacement Technique for Iterated Ito Stochastic Integrals and Iterated Stochastic Integrals With Respect to Martingales: Integration Order Replacement Technique for Iterated Sto chas tic Integrals With Respect to Martingale

 . ${\sf M}\{|\rho_{\tau}|\}<\infty$ for all $\tau\in[t,T].$

 .
 The process $\rho_{\tau}$ is independent with the processes $\phi_{\tau}$ and $M_{\tau}.$ }

-\ {\it Note that it is well known the construction of stochastic integral with respect to the Wiener process with integrable process, which is not ${\rm F}_{\tau}$-measurable stochastic process --- the so-called Stratonovich stochastic integral \cite{2}.
+\ {\it Note that it is well known the construction of stochastic integral with respect to the Wiener process with integrable process, which is not an ${\rm F}_{\tau}$-measurable stochastic process --- the so-called Stratonovich stochastic integral {\rm \cite{2}}.

-The stochastic integral $\hat S[\phi,\psi^{(k)}]_{T,t}$ is also the stochastic integral with integrable process, which is not ${\rm F}_{\tau}$-measurable stochastic process.
-However in the conditions of Theorem {\rm 5}
+The stochastic integral $\hat S[\phi,\psi^{(k)}]_{T,t}$ is also the stochastic integral with integrable process, which is not an ${\rm F}_{\tau}$-measurable stochastic process.
+However, under the conditions of Theorem {\rm 5}

 where $S[\phi,\psi^{(k)}]_{T,t}$ is a usual iterated stochastic integral with respect to martingale.
-If, for example, $M_{\tau}, \tau\in[t,T]$ is the Wiener process, then the question about connection of stochastic integral $\hat S[\phi,\psi^{(k)}]_{T,t}$ and Stratonovich stochastic integral is solving as a standard question about connection between Stratonovich and Ito stochastic integrals \cite{2}. }
+If, for example, $M_{\tau}, \tau\in[t,T]$ is the Wiener process, then the question on connection between stochastic integral $\hat S[\phi,\psi^{(k)}]_{T,t}$ and Stratonovich stochastic integral is solving as a standard question on connection between Stratonovich and Ito stochastic integrals {\rm \cite{2}}. }

 Let us consider several statements, which are the generalizations of theorems formulated in the previous sections.

 Assume that $D_k=\{(t_1,\ldots,t_k):\ t\le t_1<\ldots<t_k\le T\}$ and the following conditions are met: